📋 WORKING PAPERS

 This paper studies how skilled foreign workers affect firms’ export mode.
 We build a model with heterogeneous firms, incorporating trade intermediaries and foreign workers, and analyse how these workers affect firms’ choice to export directly, indirectly or not at all.
 We show that foreign workers help firms relax productivity constraints to export, both directly and indirectly.
 This pro-trade effect is larger for highly productive firms that export directly.
 Using the 2010 UNIDO Viet Nam Investor Survey, we find evidence of the pro-trade effect of skilled foreign workers and their asymmetric impact across firms of different sizes.

-LEM Working Paper (2023) ~ New version coming soon.
+LEM Working Paper (2023) ~ New version using Portuguese data available soon.